-|Every day you’re one step closer to be handed a bucket-full of responsibilities.
+|Every day you’re one step closer to being handed a bucket-full of responsibilities.
 The thought of dealing with this can sometimes be a little overwhelming.
 The Mayo Clinic has listed some of the most common anxieties a parent may feel during pregnancy along with how to tackle them and help keep stress at bay.

 • New responsibilities/financial strain.
 A newborn will always entail bigger responsibilities and babies almost always dig into your savings.
 Everything’s possible if you plan ahead.
-Adjust your budget accordingly before he arrives and manage your expenses in a way that includes saving and sticking to a budget (consider a few luxuries here and there, but it’s important to splurge every now and then).
-The most important take-away here is to monitor what you spend your money on and continuously strive to improve.
+Adjust your budget accordingly before they arrive and manage your expenses in a way that includes saving and sticking to a budget (consider a few luxuries here and there, but it’s important to splurge every now and then).
+The most important take-away here is to monitor what you spend your money on, and continuously strive to improve.
 There are plenty of budgeting tools available online or you can reach out to a financial advisor or family member who can help you create your household’s budget.

-• Lack of sleep and time with partner (that, includes sex).
+• Lack of sleep and time with partner (that includes sex).
 A baby will, whether you like it or not, change the dynamics with your resting hours and in some cases with your partner.
 Just in case you don’t hear it enough, communication is key.
-Establish with your partner what kind of parents you want to be, what you expect from each other, what each of you can do to support the other, who will tackle which responsibilities and how will you make time for each other throughout the chaos (date night anyone?).
+Establish with your partner what kind of parents you want to be, what you expect from each other, what each of you can do to support the other, who will tackle which responsibilities, and how you will make time for each other throughout the chaos (date night anyone?).

 Being a parent is a challenge, the more prepared you are for what comes, the more confident you’ll feel once your little one finally arrives!